GianluigiVitale/JS-Challenges/README.md

 28. String repeat
 29. Remove String Spaces
 30. Find the smallest integer in the array
-31. Is n divisible by x and y?
+31. Is n divisible by x and y
 32. A Needle in the Haystack
 33. SpeedCode #2 - Array Madness
 34. Polish alphabet